-Burgess’s drawings also appear in more unexpected places: a Christmas scene, replete with a cooked turkey, in an uncorrected proof of The Novel Now, which Burgess evidently presented as a festive gift to his neighbours in Etchingham; a Scotland-themed birthday card for his son, Andrew, on which a proud, kilted warrior marches ahead of a Celtic army (top image); and doodles on numerous letters which depict famous people, including Princess Grace of Monaco (below).
+Burgess’s drawings also appear in more unexpected places: a Christmas scene, replete with a cooked turkey, in an uncorrected proof of The Novel Now, which Burgess evidently presented as a festive gift to his neighbours in Etchingham; and a Scotland-themed birthday card for his son, Andrew, on which a proud, kilted warrior marches ahead of a Celtic army (top image).

-Burgess’s drawing was primarily for himself and the entertainment of those close to him, but, apart from the 1929 cartoon in the Manchester Guardian, there was one other drawing that was published during his lifetime.
+His drawing was primarily for himself and the entertainment of those close to him, but, apart from the 1929 cartoon in the Manchester Guardian, there was one other drawing that was published during his lifetime.
 In October 1976, Harper’s Magazine published Burgess’s self-portrait alongside those of Tom Wolfe, Nadine Gordimer, and William Gaddis.
-This image had originally appeared alongside an interview with Burgess in a 1973 issue of Paris Review.